-Network is a major factor in computing.
-Windows 7 computers will be slow in accessing shares on old MS Windows servers and non MS Operating systems including Sun and Linux.
-Accessing data and transferring data over the network could be a problem when you have a mixed OS environment.
-Resolving DNS requests internally (LAN or WAN) and externally (Internet) also could be slow in Windows 7.
-The following methods I’m listing out is worked for me to speed up Windows 7 networking with NT, 2003 and Sun servers.
+The network is a major factor in computing.
+Windows 10/7 computers will be slow in accessing network shares on older MS Windows servers and non-MS Operating systems including Solaris and Linux.
+Accessing and transferring data over the network could be a problem when you have a mixed OS environment.
+Resolving DNS requests internally (LAN or WAN) and externally (Internet) also could be slow.
+The following methods helped me to speed up Windows 10, 8.1 and 7 network with NT, 2003 and Solaris servers and other clients.

 How to Fix Windows 10, 8.1 and Windows 7 Network Slow Problem?

 1) Disable Autotuning

-Disabling autotuning will help much on DNS lookup and network discovery.
-It improves the data transfer speed also over the network.
-Disabling autotuning in windows 7 is very similar to Windows vista method.
-Read more here about disabling autotuning in windows vista.
+Disabling autotuning will help a lot on DNS lookup and network discovery issues.
+It also improves the data transfer and network drive access speed over the network.

-Start command prompt as administrator, and follow the commands as shown in below example.
+Start the command prompt as administrator, and follow the commands as shown in the below example.

 2) Remove RDC ( Remote Differential Compression)

-This feature introduced with Windows Vista to transfer data over network in compressed format.
-The same RDC feature continued in Windows 7 also.
-Since most of the old operating systems came before vista do not support this RDC feature, it slows down network data transfer in windows 7.
-You can remove this RDC (Remote Differential Compression) in windows 7 by visiting control panel and programs and features.
+This feature was introduced from Windows Vista to transfer data over the network in compressed format.
+The same RDC feature continued in Windows 7 and other versions.
+Since most of the old operating systems came before vista do not support this RDC feature, it may slow down network data transfer in Windows 7.
+You can remove the RDC (Remote Differential Compression) by visiting control panel and programs and features.
 Click on ‘Turn Windows features on or off’, as shown below.
 The same steps are applicable to Windows 10 and 8.1.

 3) Remove IPv6 from network properties.